turings/au-bot/README.md

 ## Content Filters

 ### Roles and Settings
-Roles related to the content types listed [here](https://trigger-warnings.tumblr.com/tags) are excluded as standard, apart from:
+Roles and settings related to the content types listed [here](https://trigger-warnings.tumblr.com/tags) are excluded as standard, apart from:
 <br>
 Illness & Injury (e.g., doctor, nurse)
 <br>